 A big component of marine health is protecting foundation species.
 Harvell has multiple projects that look at the dangers these species face, as well as studies that showcase their benefits and importance.

 For instance, Harvell’s team is providing further evidence of how vital seagrasses are to tropical ecosystems.
 Ongoing studies in Indonesia and Myanmar have found that corals and farmed algae in seagrass beds are much healthier than those outside of beds.
-In one study, Cornell postdoc researcher Joleah Lamb, funded through The Nature Conservancy, has even shown that seagrass beds reduce pathogenic bacteria.
+In one study, Cornell postdoctorate researcher Joleah Lamb, funded through The Nature Conservancy, has even shown that seagrass beds reduce pathogenic bacteria.
 This research appears in the February 2017 issue of Science.

 “We found that the levels of bacteria were very high right at shore where there’s no seagrass, but as Joleah sampled farther out inside seagrass beds, there was a steep drop off,” Harvell says.
 “There are fewer pathogenic bacteria downstream of seagrasses and in the seagrass bed.
 Our conclusion is that seagrass provides an ecosystem service of filtering and detoxifying bacteria.”
 For an Indonesian island without a septic system, this service may be vital for maintaining health at multiple levels.